ocarballido/seacloud-bootstrap/README.md

-# Bootstrap 5 + WebPack 5 = Boilerplate
+# Seacloud Bootstrap 5

-This is a professional front-end template for building web apps and sites faster, without having to create the basic setup on your own, every time you start a new project.
+This is a professional front-end for building Seacloud landungs.

 The template is based on the [Bootstrap Framework](http://getbootstrap.com/) in version 5 and uses [Webpack](https://webpack.js.org/) in version 5 as a flexible and modern module bundler.
 All common features for